fbeels/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 </tr>
 <tr>
 <th>BRIDGE_USER_NAME</th>
-<td>Enter your Dexcom Share Account login name.
+<td>For Dexcom users only:Enter your Dexcom Share Account login name.
 This should be the same account name used in the Share2 or G5 Mobile app.</td>
 </tr>
 <tr>
 <th>BRIDGE_PASSWORD</th>
-<td>Enter your Dexcom Share Account password.</td>
+<td>For Dexcom users only:Enter your Dexcom Share Account password.</td>
 </tr>
 <tr>
 <th>BRIDGE_MAX_COUNT</th>
-<td>Default value is 1.
+<td>For Dexcom users only:Default value is 1.
 Setting this to 7 will update the last 35 minutes of data.</td>
 </tr>
 </tbody>
 </table>